-During the first three months of calendar year 2017, Clayton has withheld its TAVT Receipts payable to the Authority in an aggregate amount equal to less than \$750,000.
+During the period from January 2017 to the date hereof, Clayton has withheld its monthly TAVT Receipts payable to the Authority in an aggregate amount equal to approximately \$1,500,000 for the first six months of calendar year 2017.
 Clayton has notified the Authority that Clayton is seeking verification from the Georgia Department of Revenue that the current methodology for calculating the amount of TAVT Receipts payable by Clayton to the Authority pursuant to the TAVT Act is accurate.
 Pending such verification, the Authority expects that Clayton will continue to withhold the payment of such TAVT Receipts to the Authority.
 At this time, the Authority is not able to predict when Clayton will resume the monthly payment of TAVT Receipts to the Authority as required by the TAVT Act and pay the unpaid TAVT Receipts owed to the Authority.